Buying a Home When Getting Divorced

 In California, there is a legal procedure called bifurcation, which restores your status to that of a single person while the other aspects of the divorce are still being hammered out, subject to a minimum time of separation.
 The time requirement is 6 months between the time your spouse was served with divorce papers and now.
 If you are in the early stages of a California divorce, bifurcation does not seem to be a viable option.

 Court Approval of Sale When Buying a Home and Divorcing

 Some states will require that a divorcing party obtains court approval in order to buy a home while in the middle of a divorce.
 This occurs more often when "marital assets," i.e. generally money or equity accumulated during the term of the marriage, are used to buy a home.
 Ask your lawyer if you need court approval to buy a home while divorcing.
 Don't just run out and pay cash for the home, hoping nobody will notice.
 Somebody will find out.
 You don't want to make false statements on court documents.

-Obtaining a Loan for Buying a Home and Divorcing
+Obtaining a Loan for Buying a Home

 The first problem might be affordability.
 If you were a two-income family, dropping to a single-wage earner might reduce your purchasing power for a home.
 Newly single women are often affected more severely by this than men because women still, in this day and age, do not earn an income on par with men.
 This means not only may a woman need to cut her lifestyle in half but maybe even more so to account for her substantial financial drop from a two-income family to less than that of a single man.

 The second issue could be qualifying for a loan, getting past underwriting, due to increased expenses such as alimony or child support payments.
 If your back-end debt ratios are too high, you might get rejected.
 The underwriter may want to see evidence that your debt load will not change after the divorce.
 If you are still sorting out the details and negotiating, this could cause loan rejection.